A general framework for inference on algorithm-agnostic variable importance: Additional details for the study of an antibody against HIV-1

-In Figure \ref{fig:sl_roc}, we display cross-validated ROC curves for the Super Learner, discrete Super Learner, and the top-performing individual algorithm.
+In Figure~\ref{fig:sl_roc}, we display cross-validated ROC curves for the Super Learner, discrete Super Learner, and the top-performing individual algorithm.
 These ROC curves are similar to those presented in \citet{magaret2019} --- in both analyses, we see a large cross-validated true positive rate for each chosen cross-validated false positive rate.
-Thus, we can conclude that our predictor allows reasonably accurate classification between right-censored IC$_{50}$ viruses and non-censored IC$_{50}$ viruses.
-The former group of viruses are thought to be resistant to VRC01, while the latter are thought to be sensitive to VRC01.
+These results suggest that for both outcomes, our predictor is well-calibrated for discriminating between the outcome classes.